jimhill/laravel-sass-base/readme.md

-# A quick setup for a laravel site with gulp and assets pipeline
+## A quick personal setup for a laravel site with gulp and assets pipeline

-This is a little helper quickstart for setting up Laravel sites with Gulp asset management
+This is a little quickstart for setting up Laravel sites with Gulp asset management (using Sass as the CSS preprocessor).
+Laravel is not included upstream.

 ### Step 1.
 Download and install vendors